Kwanikaze/retail_forecasting_neural_net/README.md

 # retail_forecasting_neural_net

-This repo uses a neural network approach for forecasting distribution centre demand for one of Canada's largest retailers.
+This repo uses a fully connected neural network approach for forecasting distribution centre demand for one of Canada's largest retailers on a weekly basis.

 No existing code repo was used.
-Please read report.pdf for the findings.
+Please read Report.pdf for the findings and find the code in finalProject.ipynb.